AppalachiaInteractive/com.appalachia.legal/legal/PrivacyPolicy.md

 # Privacy Policy

+## Overview

+This document contains types of information that is collected and recorded by Appalachia Interactive, accessible from [https://appalachiainteractive.com](https://appalachiainteractive.com), and how we use that information.

 *The most recent version of this document can be found [here](https://appalachiainteractive.com/legal/privacy-policy).*

-This document contains types of information that is collected and recorded by Appalachia Interactive, accessible from [https://appalachiainteractive.com](https://appalachiainteractive.com), and how we use that information.
+*The history of this document can be found [here](https://github.com/AppalachiaInteractive/com.appalachia.org/commits/main/legal/PrivacyPolicy.md).

-If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at `privacy@appalachiainteractive.com`.
+If after reading you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at `privacy@appalachiainteractive.com`.

 ## Consent

 By using our website, you hereby consent to our Privacy Policy and agree to its terms.
 Don't worry, there's nothing scary in here.
+If you do not agree with the terms, please exit our website now.
+You may contact us at [privacy@appalachiainteractive.com](mailto:privacy@appalachiainteractive.com) to remove any data collected during your visit.

 ## What this policy covers